krahets/hello-algo/docs-en/chapter_data_structure/basic_data_types.md

 - The integer type `byte` occupies 1 byte = 8 bits and can represent $2^8$ numbers.
 - The integer type `int` occupies 4 bytes = 32 bits and can represent $2^{32}$ numbers.

 The following table lists the space occupied, value range, and default values of various basic data types in Java.
-This table does not need to be memorized, but understood roughly and referred to when needed.
+While memorizing this table isn't necessary, having a general understanding of it and referencing it when required is recommended.

 <p align="center"> Table <id> &nbsp; Space Occupied and Value Range of Basic Data Types </p>